Daniel Stückler: Career

-Brøndby IF
+Brøndby

 On 31 January 2014, Stückler signed a three-year contract with Brøndby IF which tied him to the club until the end of 2016, with a €100,000 transfer being paid to Lyngby BK.

 He made his debut (in jersey number 34) at the age of 17 years and 14 days as the youngest player ever in the club history and also became the first player born in 1997 to make a league debut.
 Magnus Warming later became the youngest debutante for Brøndby IF during 2017.

 In the 2014–15 season Stückler played for Brøndby IF's U19-team which finished sixth in the table after 22 matches while he scored 12 goals which placed him third on the list of top-scorers.

 Daniel was officially promoted to the first team during the winter break.
 On 9 December 2016, Brøndby announced that Stückler would leave the club at the end of the year.